 "That's wonderful!"
 Emfrid exclaimed.

-Sharah nodded, "Yeah.
-He said I'd be sent on the tough contracts around Cyrodiil, and I'd be handling some guild matters when local leaders weren't enough.
+Sharah nodded.
+"Yeah.
+He said I'd be sent on the tough contracts around Cyrodiil, and I'd be handling some Guild matters when local leaders weren't enough.
 But it means I can't just go where I want anymore.
 I'll be staying here in Chorrol until he gives me my tasks, and then back here after."

-Emfrid paused and looked suddenly thoughtful, "Really?
+Emfrid paused and looked suddenly thoughtful.
+"Really?
 Do you know when?"

 "When I'll get my first job from him?
 Not really.
-It'll depend on how the guild's doing and what kind of contracts we're getting.
+It'll depend on how the Guild's doing and what kind of contracts we're getting.
 I'll just have to get used to being in one place.
 But at least you'll see me here more often."

 "Hm, well maybe it will give you a chance to lay down some roots.
 Get…more than acquainted with some people," Emfrid said, with a little smile.

 Emfrid blushed, and touched a fresh morning glory that was tucked into her hair, "Yes.
 He was in early.
 He's such a poet.
-He told me 'the sun doesn't brighten the sky like my smile'.
+He told me 'the sun doesn't brighten the sky like your smile'.
 Oh!
 He said it better."
 Sharah shoved another spoon of cereal into her mouth to stop herself from grinning.
-Bittneld the Cursebringer, fearsome Captain of the Chorrol guard, turned poet for the Gray Mare's Emfrid.
+Bittneld the Cursebringer, fearsome Nordic Captain of the Chorrol guard, turned poet for the Gray Mare's Emfrid.

-Emfrid glanced over at the broken chair, "Nothing a little wood sap and binding can't fix.
+Emfrid glanced over at the broken chair.
+"Nothing a little wood sap and binding can't fix.
 I have to thank you again."

 "For talking to Bittneld for me.
 It was very sweet of you.
 I would never have had the courage myself."

-Sharah put on the face of pure innocence, "I haven't the faintest idea what you mean."
+Sharah put on the face of pure innocence.
+"I haven't the faintest idea what you mean."